 Toward a More Loving and Caring World

-Through the years that I was in private practice as a child and family therapists, I began to notice something in my dialogue with children and their families: Whereas life is a four dimensional process - Physical, Intellectual, Emotional and Spiritual, my clients were trying to live it three-dimensionally and were feeling unfulfilled.
+Back in 1972 when I left my teaching position at the University of Manitoba and went into private practice as a child and family therapist and educational consultant, it was because I had begun to notice something in my dialogue with children and their families that was not being taught: Whereas life is a four dimensional process - Physical, Intellectual, Emotional and Spiritual - my clients were trying to live it three-dimensionally and were feeling unfulfilled.
 They were anxious and ill-at-ease within themselves and at odds with one another because their outer success was not leading them toward inner happiness.

 I began to realize that what we are all trying to find is a balance of these four dimensions, a wholeness.
-Therapy is essentially a dialogue where two or more people work at this balance together and learn from one another within the context of family or society - indeed, within the context of humanity itself.
-For however long or short therapy takes and whether it is accomplished formally or informally, we establish relationships with kindred spirits with whom we can unravel our lives and get them back on course.
-It's the most basic kind of love.
-The key is a mutual awareness of the innate sense of self that is seeking to find expression in the world in which we both find ourselves, therapists and their clients.
-It's a matter of finding a balance between our spirituality growth versus our personality development.
+Therapy, to me, became a dialogue where two or more people work at this balance together and learn from one another within the context of family or society - indeed, within the context of humanity itself.
+The key was a common sense of humanity that respects cultural and religious learning.
+It is the most basic kind of love.

-Instead of a world that is loving and caring, we are beginning to build a diversity of global socioeconomic platforms that fighting for superiority and that are breeding greed and fear.
-As individuals, we need to be constantly be asking ourselves Who am I?
-What’s it all about?
-Where do I fit in? and Why are we here?
-These questions are deep rooted in our innermost sense of self and need to be kept uppermost by our constant question.
-As societies, we need to be providing freedom for questioning of individuals and encourage their looking toward a balanced sense of diversity, unity, purpose and meaning in life.
-As individuals, we need to be seeking opportunities for dialogue that opens us up to a renewed sense of peace and wonderment.
-We need a more therapeutic and healing attitude toward ourselves and others based not only on what we know by way of psychology and sociology but also theology and cosmology; based on life's four dimensionality.
+This means on the one hand that as societies, we need to be providing freedom for individuals to live out the uniqueness of their lives and to question; and we need to encourage individuals to be look toward a balanced sense of diversity, unity, purpose and meaning in life.
+On the other hand, it means that as individuals, we need to be seeking opportunities for dialogue that open us up to a renewed sense of respect for one another and for peace and wonderment.
+In short, we need a more therapeutic and healing attitude toward ourselves and others based not only on what we know by way of psychology and sociology but also theology and even cosmology.

 While globalization brings an enormous potential a more integrated and fulfilling lifestyle based on our common human destiny, its new demands for integration also are causing confusion and anxiety.
 But by repeating the four fundamental questions of life (who, what, where, why), we can foster a new sense of wholeness within ourselves and in our relationships with our family, our society and humanity-at-large.